 “Our constructs that have served us for the past 30 years are not well suited against an advanced state actor, with biometrics and other cutting-edge technologies,” he continued.
 “We can’t allow ourselves to become prisoners of our experience in the counter-terror fight.

-We can’t allow ourselves to become prisoners of our experience in the counter-terror fight.
+We must not let ourselves become captives of our experience in the counter-terror struggle.

 Finding new perspectives can also mean changing who comprises the force.
-As Vickers said, “For much of the mission, you’re crazy not to use women.
-You’re crazy not to use all the capabilities of our diverse population.”
+As Vickers said, “For much of the mission, you’re mad not to use women.
+You’re mad not to use all the capabilities of our diverse population.”

 First and foremost, great power competition creates a need among SOF for intelligence about a new adversary.
 Mitchell believes that to counter an adversary, “you need a really in-depth understanding of their thought processes and their strategies.
 What are they trying to do?”